njleonzhang/vue-data-tables/docs/en-us/actionBar.md

-# Action Bar
+# Tool Bar
-In the version before `3.4`, `vue-data-tables` provides a default action bar with some filter tools, like checkbox and search.
-In practice, the action bar is entirely different from project to project, most of the time, the default tool bar is useless.
-To decrease the complexity of this library, the default action bar is removed from `3.4`.
-If you need action bar, just implement yourself according to your project requirement.
+In the version before `3.4`, `vue-data-tables` provides a default tool bar with some filter tools, like checkbox and search.
+In practice, the tool bar is entirely different from project to project, most of the time, the default tool bar is useless.
+To decrease the complexity of this library, the default tool bar is removed from `3.4`.
+If you need tool bar, just implement yourself according to your project requirement.

 In the following example, we implement a tool bar, and leverage the [filters](en-us/filter.md) property of `vue-data-tables` to make table filter work.